top of page

-Images: (1) A screenshot from the MFA Boston's website about the Conservation up Close session (2) Top Center, Photo showing Fenna Engelke explaining engraving to the audience (3) Top Right, Fenna Engelke showing an example of dry point to the audience (4) Bottom Center, (5) Bottom Right,
+Images: (1) A screenshot from the MFA Boston's website about the Conservation up Close session (2) Top Center, Photo showing Fenna Engelke explaining engraving to the audience (3) Top Right, Fenna Engelke showing an example of dry point to the audience (4) Bottom Center, examining pieces in the paper conservation library (5) Bottom Right, The Conservation Up Close session all set up, before the talk started.

-With the opening of the Conservation Center at the MFA Boston, the conservations staff were invited to take part in some of the regular programming focused around conservation.
-The themes could be very broad and, as a fellow, I was encouraged to apply.
+With the opening of the Conservation Center at the MFA Boston, the conservation staff was invited to participate in some of the regular programming focused around conservation.
+The themes could be very broad, and as a fellow, I was encouraged to apply.
 The result was two ‘Closer Looking’ Sessions with the public focused on the introduction of intaglio techniques.
-(Which took place 23 February and 23 March).
+(Which took place on February 23rd and March 23rd).
 I was able to choose the objects that the public could view during my session and designed the 30-40 minute talk alongside a flier that the participants could take with them.
-The following post is a synopsis of the information provided at the event along with additional information about the pieces I chose to discuss .
+The following post is a synopsis of the information provided at the event, along with additional information about the pieces I chose to discuss .

 Content and Setup

-I wanted to have as much interaction as possible so alongside the prints I also had a table set apart from the art which had some of my own prints as well as copper plates and magnifiers which members of the public can touch and feel before moving on to look at the objects.
+I wanted to have as much public interaction as possible, so alongside the prints, I also had a table set apart from the art.
+This table included some of my own prints as well as copper plates and magnifiers, which members of the public can touch and feel before moving on to look at the objects.

 When choosing prints to show the public, I attempted to have examples of multiple intaglio techniques.
 I tried to get a variety of artists and get a few niche examples as well.

-For etching I had to bring out Rembrandt (1606-1669).
-The MFA Boston is lucky to have two intaglio plates from Rembrandt and so I decided to choose a print that related to one of the plates in the collection.
-While The Raising of Lazarus (1642) is not my favorite print from Rembrandt, having the chance to see a print next to its original printing plate is a bit of a treat and the recognizable name of Rembrandt always draws some heads from the general public that join the closer looking sessions.
+For etching, I had to bring out Rembrandt (1606-1669).
+The MFA Boston is lucky to have two intaglio plates from Rembrandt, and so I decided to choose a print that related to one of the plates in the collection.
+While The Raising of Lazarus (1642) is not my favorite print from Rembrandt, having the chance to see a print next to its original printing plate is a bit of a treat.
+It also helps that the recognizable name of Rembrandt always draws some attention from the general public who join the closer looking sessions.
+I had the pieces themselves displayed for people to view, but I also had the detail images seen above (Images 9-10, 13-14) on an iPad to better show the line quality and the differences between an etched and engraved line.

-So far I had brought out two master printmakers but for the rest of the talk I wanted to move forward in time a bit.
+So far, I had brought out two old master prints, but for the rest of the talk, I wanted to move forward in time a bit.
 When introducing dry-point, I brought out a later print.
-La Modiste (The Milliner) by Théophile-Alexandre Steinlen (1859-1923) was introduced to me by one of the Prints and Drawing curators for a very particular reason.
+La Modiste (The Milliner) by Théophile-Alexandre Steinlen (1859-1923) was introduced to me by one of the Prints and Drawings curators for a very particular reason.

-La Modiste (The Milliner) uses dry-point, resulting in the creation of burrs made from the copper being moved on the plate.
+La Modiste (The Milliner) (1898) uses a dry-point technique, resulting in the creation of burrs made from the copper being moved on the plate.
 What is unique about this piece is that the burrs on the plate were so severe that the resulting print has little punctures in the paper from the burrs.
-I have never seen something like this before (and so please contact me if you have seen anything similar to this happening) and so I find this a phenomenal piece to look at and such a rare find.
+I have never seen anything like this (please contact me if you have seen anything similar), and so I find this a phenomenal piece to look at, as it is such a rare find.

-I had a few things I wanted to show when it came to inducing aquatinting.
-Along with showing the technique I also wanted to show a lot of color intaglio prints.
-I think that because of the prevalence of black ink intaglio prints, there is an assumption that intaglio is not done in color.
+I had a few things I wanted to show when it came to introducing aquatinting.
+Along with showing the technique, I also wanted to show a lot of color intaglio prints.
+I think that because of the prevalence of black ink prints, there is an assumption that intaglio is not done in color.
 I wanted to show a few great pieces in our collection that show off the possibilities for color intaglio prints.
-For this reason I pulled two prints.
+For this reason, I pulled two prints.
 One is Mary Cassatt’s In the Omnibus.
 Mary Cassatt’s intaglio work is a marvelous example of what can be done with intaglio while working in color.
-There’s also a very Japanese-woodblock quality to her printed work, created by the use of strong fields of color used within her work.
+There’s also a very Japanese-woodblock quality to her printed work, created by the use of strong blocks of color and pattern work.
 The second print I pulled to show aquatinting was Félix Bracquemond’s At the Zoological Gardens which similarly uses a multi-plate, multi-color technique.
 Bracquemond’s work is an exploration of what can be done with intaglio printing and was even shown in the same exhibit as some of Mary Cassatt’s work at one time.
-The aquatinting in the print At the Zoological Gardens has a larger pattern which is easier to see by the viewer.
-This rosin pattern from the aquatinting therefore makes it a great example for the closer-looking session.
-There’s a slight registration issue with the print and allows for discussion about registration and about multi-plate printing in intaglio.
+The aquatinting in the print At the Zoological Gardens, has a larger pattern which is easier to see by the viewer.
+This rosin pattern from the aquatinting in the print, therefore, makes it a great example for the closer-looking session.
+There’s also a slight registration issue with the print, which allows for discussion about registration and about the process of doing a multi-plate printing technique in intaglio.

-Images: () Detail from The Umbrella from Mary Cassatt () Detail from The Umbrella from Mary Cassatt () Verso of the Drawing for The Umbrella.
+Images: (27) The Umbrella from Mary Cassatt, overall, recto (28-29) Detail images from The Umbrella from Mary Cassatt (30) Drawing for The Umbrella, by Maty Cassatt, overall, recto (31) Verso of the Drawing for The Umbrella.
 The verso of the drawing shows remains of softground on the paper, showing that Cassatt drew from the drawing directly onto the soft ground.

 The last intaglio technique I wanted to talk about was mezzotint.
 Created by first ‘rocking’ the plate with the rocker tool, the plate would then be burnished to create a beautifully toned image, achieving great fields of blacks when printed.
 These prints take quite a lot of time to create and when mezzotinting had its hay-day it was used extensively to create portraits.